Black Caesar (film): Release and reception

 The original cut of the film ended with Tommy Gibbs being beaten, robbed and killed by a black street gang, but this scene was removed from general release, appearing only in European releases of the film, until it was restored for home video release, and is now generally accepted as the official ending of the film.

 Cohen says "The picture did so well that they called me immediately and said, “You’d better get a sequel going before these actors decide they want an enormous amount of money to reappear.”
 So I said, “You know I don’t have a script, but I can start shooting something, and make it up as I go along.”
 That’s more or less what we did."
 The result was Hell Up in Harlem.
 The sequel contradicts the film's original ending, and so the two films appear to lack continuity when viewed back-to-back on home video, as Gibbs is still alive in Hell Up in Harlem, despite dying in Black Caesar.

 In 2001, it was released on DVD, featuring an audio commentary by director Larry Cohen.
 In 2010 it was digitized in High Definition (1080i) and broadcast on MGM HD.
 In 2015, Olive Films released the film on Blu-ray.
+In 2025, Shout!
+Studio released the film on 4K Blu Ray as part of the “Blaxploitation Collection Vol. 1.”